 Feedback in response to the Discussion Paper was considered during the development of Draft 1 Training Package Products.

-This project is being overseen by the Disability Support IRC.
-Membership of the IRC may be seen below:
+This project is being overseen by the Direct Client Care and Support IRC, in collaboration with the Aged Services IRC and the Disability Support IRC.
+Membership of the Disability Support IRC may be seen below:

 The update of the Certificate III in Individual Support

-will be conducted alongside the Certificate IV in Ageing Support
+is being conducted alongside the update of the Certificate IV in Ageing Support

 .
-While all three of these Qualifications fall under the remit of the Direct Client Care and Support IRC, the Ageing Services IRC and Disability Support IRCs will be working collaboratively with the Direct Client Care and Support IRC to undertake the review and update of the Training Package Products.
+While all three of these Qualifications fall under the remit of the Direct Client Care and Support IRC, the Aged Services IRC and Disability Support IRCs are working collaboratively with the Direct Client Care and Support IRC to undertake the review and update of the Training Package Products.